elliotgunn/elliotgunn.github.io/index.md

 You can check out all my data science and analytical projects [here](./portfolio-and-notes.html).
 A preview:

 [1] [Where Are All The Women in Modern Art?](https://towardsdatascience.com/where-are-all-the-women-in-modern-art-7c5fd08ea1cd)
 I wrangled data from an open data set released by New York's Museum of Modern Art, and conducted exploratory data analysis.
 My analysis was published by Towards Data Science, an industry publication with 10+ million monthly views.
-Repo: https://github.com/elliotgunn/MoMA-data-analysis
+Repo:n https://github.com/elliotgunn/MoMA-data-analysis

 [2] [Predictor App: Toronto Subway Delays](https://toronto-subway-delay.herokuapp.com/)
 I assembled open data on subway delay from the City of Toronto and created a Plotly Dash web app, deployed on Heroku, that uses a Random Forest model to predict TTC train delays.
 Repo: https://github.com/elliotgunn/toronto-subway-delay